 - La Feria Computer Lab

-Yes, the library will be open for in-person visitors.
+Yes, the library is open for in-person visitors.
 More information on the library and its services is available on the library website .

 Yes!
-The cafeteria in the San Antonio campus will be open.
-Cafeteria hours and daily menu options can be found here.
+The cafeteria in the San Antonio campus is open.
+Cafeteria hours and daily menu options can be found here .

 Currently, yes.
 If you are meeting face-to-face, please make sure you are not violating room capacity or meeting guidelines.
 We recommend you consider meeting in outdoor areas whenever possible.

-Yes, all OLLU sponsored teams are scheduled to continue practices, scrimmages and games, unless circumstances prohibit it.
+Yes, all OLLU sponsored teams are continuing practices, scrimmages and games, unless circumstances prohibit it.
 Go Saints!

 Yes.
 If this changes, the community will be notified.

-Yes, the UWAC will be open as will the weight and exercise room; however, limits will be placed on the number of individuals who can use the rooms at one time.
-Reservations will likely be required.
+Yes, the UWAC is open as is the weight and exercise room; however, limits may be placed on the number of individuals who can use the rooms at one time.
 For information, please contact the UWAC.

 Living On Campus

-Ayres, Pacelli, Lake View, Flores, and Centennial will be open in the fall semester.
+Ayres, Pacelli, Lake View, Flores, and Centennial are open for the spring semester.

 Yes, students can quarantine in their rooms if they had close contact with a COVID positive person.
 Students with COVID-19 who need to self-isolate will do so in St. Anne’s Residence Hall, if they choose to remain on campus.